 Demand charges are a per-kW fee applied to a customer's maximum consumption within a specified period.
-Demand charges are common for commercial and industrial customers, but less so for residential customers; however, utilities are increasingly exploring demand charges for smaller (i.e., residential and small commercial and industrial) customers and several U.S. jurisdictions have evaluated or implemented demand charges for customers with DG (Proudlove et al. 2018).
+Demand charges are common for commercial and industrial customers, but less so for residential customers' however, utilities are increasingly exploring demand charges for smaller (i.e., residential and small commercial and industrial) customers and several U.S. jurisdictions have evaluated or implemented demand charges for customers with DG (Proudlove et al. 2018).
+Although demand charges typically only apply to demand during a single period, either during the customer's highest demand (i.e., a non-coincident demand charge) or the system's highest demand (i.e., a coincident demand charge), it is possible to create multiple demand charge periods, similar to TOU periods, in which a customer's demand charge is levied based on their peak consumption during specific times of day.

 Many of the costs associated with delivering energy are closely related to the system's (and customer's) peak demand for electricity (kW), including costs of ensuring sufficient transmission, distribution, and generating capacity, rather than the total energy consumption within a given period (kWh).
 Although these costs could be, and historically have been, recovered by the utility through volumetric energy rates, the use of demand charges can send an economic signal to customers to adjust their consumption during system peak hours to reduce system costs and improve reliability.
-Thus, demand charges may provide better incentives to customers to engage in load management through energy efficiency, storage, or DPV by providing an opportunity for bill reductions via reducing either their peak demand or demand during certain periods.
+Thus, demand charges may provide better incentives to customers to engage in load management through energy efficiency, storage, or DPV by providing an opportunity for bill reductions via reducing their demand.